 Nutrition and Dietetics» open the printable degree» search for more Areas of Study

-Nutrition and Dietetics involves the study of the relationships between food, health and dietary choices.
-The science of human nutrition sits at the heart of dietetics.
-In Australia, there is a distinction between the work of Nutritionists and Dietitians.
-Dietitians undertake extra study that involves substantial theory and supervised practice in Public Health Nutrition, Medical Nutrition Therapy and Food-service Management to meet the professional accreditation to practice.
-In Australia, Dietitians are considered Nutritionists while Nutritionists may not be employed as a Dietitian without an accredited dietetics qualification.
+The Bachelor of Nutrition and Dietetics investigates the relationships between food, health and dietary choices.
+The science of human nutrition sits at the heat of dietetics, yet there remains a distinction in Australia between the work of nutritionists and dieticians.
+Prospective dieticians will undertake extra study of substantial theory and will undertake a supervised practice in Public Health Nutrition, Medical Nutrition Therapy and Food Service Management to meet the professional accreditation to practice.
+In Australia, dieticians are considered nutritionists, while nutritionists may not be employed as dieticians without an accredited dietetics qualification.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of postgraduate study options available.
 Postgraduate study may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the postgraduate study options following the Bachelor of Nutrition and Dietetics include:

 After completing a degree there are a broad range of postgraduate options available in a variety of fields which can allow you to specialise in a particular area of interest or build upon your existing knowledge base.
 To explore such options please visit the Postgraduate Handbook.

 The following list provides some example jobs available to Bachelor of Nutrition and Dietetics graduates.
 Some of these jobs will depend on the amount and level of study undertaken, level of experience, the combination of other majors and electives studied, while some may require further study.